anishchopra/Simple-Image-Classification/README.md

 ## Usage
 Use generate_inception_features.py to generate the features computed using the Inception V3 pre-trained model.

-Use train_nn.py to train a one-layer neural network classifier, which takes in an Inception feature as input.
+Use train_nn.py to train a one-layer neural network classifier, which takes in Inception V3 features as input.

 Use run_classifier.py to run your newly-trained classifier on a new image.